semx2a/push_swap/README.md

 - Improved coding skills in C.
 - Learned to measure and optimize the performance of algorithms.
 - Gained experience in writing clean, efficient, and well-documented code.

-## The Challenge

-The challenge was to create a program in C named "push_swap" which calculates and displays on the standard output the smallest program using Push_Swap instructions to sort the integers passed as parameters.

 ## Mandatory Part